 Now there has been a new move in the voice market in response to the pandemic.

-Hospitals provided by Northwell Health of New York City, will be equipped with about 4.000 Amazon Echo Shows, a device with display.
+Hospitals provided by Northwell Health of New York City, will be equipped with about 4.000 Amazon Echo Show devices.
+Devices with the advantage of having a display.

 What is the purpose?